 There is a growing understanding of the complex challenges faced for out of sequence development with the misalignment of funding and delivery of strategic transport infrastructure.
 Developers are identifying, however, that addressing such matters do not align with the timeframes of their development plans.
-A recent example of note is Future Urban zoned land purchased in Riverhead by a large-scale developer - this will need to go through a plan change process and will require an assessment of the transport system requirements and subsequent investment requirements for the area.
+A recent example to note is Future Urban zoned land purchased in Riverhead by a large-scale developer - this will need to go through a plan change process and will require an assessment of the transport system requirements and subsequent investment